 While preparing for the trip we had a list of 12 books as possible reads, but only 2 were I able to find in our public library.
 Not even a travel book with information on Cuba could be found.
 Odd.
 Just weeks before our departure Hurricane Matthew hit the Dominican Republic and Haiti, but no mention of Cuba.
 Odd.
 Only later we would learn that the south of the island in the city of Baracoa, near Guantanamo, was destroyed, equally as bad as Haiti.
 The US just doesn't report on Cuba – unless there it has to do with the Castro brothers, Fidel or Raul

 To comply with US government requirements we did this trip on a guided tour – 9 out of the 11 days that we were there. it was absolutely the best way to have caputured the essence of Cuba.
-It was like traveling with a text book on the history and culture of the Cuban people.
+It was like travelling with a text book on the history and culture of the Cuban people.
 (Cuban Adventures – tour guide was Andy (Roiger).
 We stayed in small guest houses and Casas Particulares – B& B like experiences which gave us an opportunity to meet and talk with more Cuban people..
-There were 10 of us, our guide was a “licensed” cuban guide with a PhD (in linguistics) spoke 4 languages.
+There were 10 of us, our guide was a “licenced” cuban guide with a PhD (in linguistics) spoke 4 languages.
 He was open to discussion – not arguments.
 He served in the military as all Cubans are required to; he is still apart of the reserves.
 He grew up in Guantanemo.
 Married with 1 daughter and another child on the way.
 He has never been out of the country, like most Cubans that we met.
 Our driver, Jorge, is married to a MD.
 She is currently working in Brazil for about $1000 more a month than she could make in Cuba.
 Most of the members of our group were “senior” citizens from the US with one younger couple from Australia and she was orginally from Gibraltar.
 Our days were filled but because there was not much need to meander or shop there was little need for additional free time.
 Breakfast was included with our home stays, lunches were usually with the group and about 2/3 of our dinners were included allowing us the opportunity to explore and adventure out on our own.
 In fact one night we ate dinner at our Casa, on the roof top terrace overlooking Trinidad.

 deteriorating old and obviously elegant buildings,